Learn to surf at Bondi Beach

 The waves here suit all levels of experience so it's a great place to learn to surf if you're new to the sport.
 If you're an experienced surfer head to South Bondi, where southerly swells load up across a rocky reef and unfurl as powerful right-handers, to the joy of a mostly short-board contingent of locals and visitors.
 Sandbanks around the middle of the beach shape two or three separate left-and-right breaks.
 Ben Buckler located at Bondi's northern point is popular with experienced surfers during a big swell.

-Don't forget -you can teach yourself to surf at Bondi Beach with plenty of board hire available.
+You can teach yourself to surf at Bondi Beach with plenty of board hire available.
 Surfing can be a dangerous sport so make sure you abide by the beach rules and understand local surfing conditions.

 Shop and surf at Bondi Beach